dustinpfister/test_threejs/views/videos/meme_gg_one/README.md

 ### 1.1 - The tile-positioner.js module

 This is a module that allows for me to create a string of index values where each index value is an object to place at a location in a plane.
 For this video I am using it as a way to position trees in various locations.

+### 1.2 - Improvements to my tree model

+In this video I made use of the tree model that I made for my [threejs examples tree](https://dustinpfister.github.io/2019/07/30/threejs-examples-tree/) post.